 - Finally, people must translate these intentions into real actions.

-How to account for the value-action gap
+Accounting for the value-action gap

 How to reduce the value-action gap

-- Make it easier for people to act in a way that is consistent with their values.
+- Make it easier for people to act in a way that’s consistent with their values.
 The easier it is for people to take action that reflects their values, the more likely they are to do so.
 For example, you can make it more likely that you will avoid drinking soda when you’re in the office, by taking a bottle of water with you to work.

 Summary and conclusions